 What is Co-CREATE?

 RecoverED offers formative (non-accredited) Co-CREATE Training.
 Each session runs for approximately 2-3 hours and includes discussion, practical exercises and exploration of key themes in service provision.
 The sessions below can be studied as a block or otherwise studied as individual sessions.
-Each session is influenced by an acute understanding of co-creation, co-production, and how these apply to recovery, educational practice and theory.
+Each session is influenced by an acute understanding of co-creation, co-production, and how these apply to relation informed recovery, educational practice and theory.

 - Principles of recovery